gnab/remark/README.md

 </html>
 ```

+### Moving On

+The above boilerplate HTML container will get you up and running.
+To get the most out of remark,
-Check out [the remark wiki](http://github.com/gnab/remark/wiki) for more information.
+please move on to the [the remark wiki](http://github.com/gnab/remark/wiki) for more information.

-### Slideshows created with remark
+### Slideshows Created With remark

 - [gnab.github.com/remark](http://gnab.github.com/remark)
 - [gnab.github.com/editorjs](http://gnab.github.com/editorjs)